smzerehpoush/CodeConventions/docs/HTTP-Docs.md

-# Farazpardazan RESTFul API Design Strategy
+# Farazpardazan Introduction to HTTP and REST

 ## Table of content